YunoHost-Apps/garage_ynh/doc/ADMIN.md

 We distinguish between 2 major setups:
 * Self-hosting-like
   * Power (micro-)outage or cat-unplug likely: Metadata are likely to get corrupt
-  * Networking can be slower or have poor level of service
+  * Networking can be slower or have poor quality of service
   * Data storage up to some TB
   * Usage for distributed high-capacity storage, e.g. backups.
 Not necessarily for performance
   * Usage for non-critical services with ephemeral data
   * Recovery from other Nodes within a day (no Data snapshot)
 * Data-center-like
   * Unclean shutdown unlikely
-  * Fast and high-service networking
+  * Fast and high quality of service networking
   * Data storage greater than some TB
   * Usage for high-performance distributed storage
   * Local Recovery of Node within minutes, e.g. with Data snapshot